Undergraduate Course: The Entrepreneurial Manager (BUST10115)

 - Reflect upon and critically evaluate theories and concepts underpinning entrepreneurship more widely.

-- Understand and critically discuss how entrepreneurial activities take place in a variety of business and organisational contexts.
+- Understand and critically discuss how entrepreneurial managers adapt elements of the entrepreneurial process to a variety of business and organisational contexts.

 |Graduate Attributes and Skills